-Consistent with Department of Elementary and Secondary Education (DESE) regulations pertaining to Special Education Parent Advisory Councils, the School supports an advisory group which meets two times per year with the Administration.
+Consistent with Department of Elementary and Secondary Education (DESE) regulations pertaining to Special Education Parent Advisory Councils, the School supports an advisory group which meets at least once per year with the Administration.
 The goal is to provide an opportunity to discuss issues relevant to health, safety and education of students on an IEP.
-Meetings are open to all parents of students enrolled in the school.
+Meetings are open to all parents of students enrolled in the School.